-Letters requesting voluntary participation in the study were sent to 154 residents.
-This included those who had recently replaced their LSL, those that had previously participated in the program, and new addresses with LSL in the City's database; 29 agreed to participate.
-Note that two invitees agreed to participate but did not return samples.
+Letters requesting voluntary participation in the study were sent to 189 residents.
+This included those who had recently replaced their LSL, those that had previously participated in the program, and new addresses with LSL in the City's database; 42 agreed to participate.

 Initial control sites were obtained by random recruitment and have been retained yearly in order to assess continuing absence of lead in the distributed water.
-Twenty-one additional control sites were added from staff of the Water Treatment Plant (WTP) whose home addresses had no history of LSL volunteered their homes as control sites.
+Twenty-one additional control sites were added after staff of the Water Treatment Plant whose home addresses had no history of LSL volunteered their homes as control sites.

-&lt;sup>4 City of Saskatoon, 2015, Corrosion Control Program - Lead Service Lines - 2014 Annual Report.
+4 City of Saskatoon, 2015, Corrosion Control Program - Lead Service Lines - 2014 Annual Report.
 File CP-7900-2

-Consequently, the 2021 residential sampling program included 50 residential sampling sites.
-This falls within the Health Canada Guidelines for a reduced annual monitoring program, which was implemented by the City in 2015.
-Sample collection sites included 21 control sites with no history of LSL, 26 sites with active LSL, and three sites with LSL replaced within the previous year.
+Consequently, the 2022 residential sampling program included 50 residential sampling sites.
+This falls within the Health Canada Guidelines for a reduced annual monitoring program, which was implemented by the City in 2015.5 Sample collection sites included 10 control sites with no history of LSL, 37 sites with active LSL, and three sites with LSL replaced within the previous year.

-In 2021, all sites were sampled and analyzed in accordance with the program.
+In 2022, all sites were sampled and analyzed in accordance with the program.
 Data was analyzed to provide information about what materials in the distribution system are contributing to lead in drinking water.
 Results will continue to help shape the Action Plan so the best corrective measures can be selected and optimized.